 What are Single Player Card Games?

 Single player card games are a genre of card games designed for one person to play, rather than a group.
 This also means that these games are generally less competitive and more a test of intelligence.
 Many might even consider these games to be part of the puzzler genre, rather than something beloved by card game connoisseurs.

 Most card games for one are focused on sorting out a shuffled deck, with rules specific to each game type adding to the challenge.
 In fact, one can consider all one player card games to be elaborate reverse shuffling of decks.

 Due to the nature of single player card games, players might find certain configurations to be unsolvable, but to many, this is the appeal of these games.
-The popularity of single player card games can be attributed to the modern digital age where games are easily accessible digitally.
+The popularity of single player gaming can be attributed to the modern digital age where games are easily accessible digitally.
 The most popular example being the versions of Klondike and Spider Solitaire bundled with Windows XP computers.